 Question: How do you get your potential future customers to click or read?

-Answer: Your customer’s response depends on your web designer’s skills!
+Answer: A portion of your customer’s response depends on your web designer’s skills!
 Some of the factors that affect this process are in order of impact:

 - Graphics that are interesting and relevant to the subject